kdave/btrfs-progs/Documentation/Feature-by-version.rst

         Send protocol update that adds new commands and extends existing functionality to write large data chunks.
-Compressed (and encrypted) extents can be optionally emitted and transferred as-is without the need to recompress (or reencrypt) on the receiving side.
+Compressed (and encrypted) extents can be optionally emitted and transferred as-is without the need to re-compress (or re-encrypt) on the receiving side.

 6.0 - sysfs exports commit stats
-        The file /sys/fs/btrfs/FSID/commit_stats shows number of commits and various time related statistics.
+        The file :file:`/sys/fs/btrfs/FSID/commit_stats` shows number of commits and various time related statistics.

 6.0 - sysfs exports chunk sizes
-        Chunk size value can be read from /sys/fs/btrfs/FSID/allocation/PROFILE/chunk_size .
+        Chunk size value can be read from :file:`/sys/fs/btrfs/FSID/allocation/PROFILE/chunk_size`.

 6.0 - sysfs shows zoned mode among features
         The zoned mode has been supported since 5.10 and adding functionality.